 Deakin University Library has five libraries on four campuses distributed across Victoria, Australia.
 The collection is multi-disciplinary and has a breadth of resources aimed at supporting both undergraduate courses and postgraduate research activities.
 A large proportion of its print collection of more than 1.4 million books is made available through BONUS+.
 The four major campus libraries’ contributions to BONUS+ include: Melbourne Burwood - large multi-disciplinary collection including business, communications and media and engineering.
 Geelong Waurn Ponds - large multi-disciplinary collection including arts, science and business.
 Geelong Waterfront - collection focused primarily on architecture and building and nursing and allied health.
 Warrnambool - multi-disciplinary collection includes specialist ecology and aquatic science.

-Federation University Australia (FedUni) is the result of a collaboration between the University of Ballarat and Monash University’s Gippsland campus that formally began on 1 January 2014.
+Federation University Australia (FedUni) is the result of a collaboration between the University of Ballarat and Monash University’s Gippsland and Berwick campuses that formally began on 1 January 2014.
 Headquartered in Ballarat, FedUni is Victoria's only regional multi-sector university; it provides Higher Education, technical and vocational programs as well as research opportunities, and also works with a range of partner institutes across Australia and the world.
-FedUni operates a library service at four of its seven campus locations: Mt Helen, SMB (School of Mines Ballarat), Gippsland and Horsham.
+FedUni operates a library service at five campus locations: Berwick, Gippsland, Mt Helen, SMB (School of Mines Ballarat), and Wimmera.
 It contributes over 200,000 books from its main lending collections to the BONUS+ catalogue, with strengths in the following subject areas: bioscience, criminal justice and criminology, environmental science, food science, geohydrology, geology, geomechanics, human movement and sports science, human resource management, mining engineering, nursing and midwifery, occupational health and safety, psychology, visual and performing arts.

 Griffith University has seven libraries in the Brisbane, Logan and the Gold Coast regions of Queensland, Australia.
 The collection is multidisciplinary and supports both the teaching and research interests of the university.
 The library contributes approximately 400,000 books across all campuses to BONUS+.
 Collection strengths include science, engineering, environmental science, computer science, biomedical sciences, psychology, nursing and midwifery, pharmacy, physiotherapy and exercise science, public health, medicine, dentistry and oral health, business and commerce, hospitality, tourism and sport, education, law, social sciences and humanities, film studies, music, and art.